Support Roles at KIPP

 Find the Best Fit

-Define your expectations (start date, title, hours, duties, location, salary) and choose only jobs that align.
+Define your expectations (start date, title, duties, location) and choose only jobs that match.

-Contact current and/or former supervisors for permission to serve as references.
+Ask current and former supervisors to serve as references.

-Gather and prepare samples of your work (i.e. student work, teaching videos, etc.).
+Gather samples of your work (i.e. student work, teaching videos, systems for using data, etc.).

-Proofread all material to make sure it is specific to the role and region you are applying.
+Proofread to make sure your application is specific to the role and KIPP region to which you are applying.

 FAQs for Applicants